jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 ![issues](./hardest-wont-fix/issues.png)

-A three year old bug that still wasn't fixed.
+It's a three year old bug that still wasn't fixed.
 The expert of `postgresql-libpq` `lpsmith` had weighed in on the bug. `cocreature` and `lpsmith` had discovered a workaround.
 The workaround would require inserting `threadWaitRead` between sending a query and checking for the result in the bowels of `hasql`.
 However they were unsure of why this was necessary.

-As is on brand for me, I started by seeing if the server was sending the notification or not using [Wireshark](https://www.wireshark.org/).
+As is on brand for me, I started by seeing if the server was sending the notification using [Wireshark](https://www.wireshark.org/).

-So I fired up Wireshark and used "Follow TCP Stream" to see if the notification was sent back at all.
+I fired up Wireshark and used "Follow TCP Stream".

 ![TCP Follow](./hardest-wont-fix/follow_tcp_stream.png)